Sharu411/Simple-Calculator/README.md

 The most basic calculator is the four-function calculator, which can perform basic arithmetic such as addition, subtraction, multiplication and division.
-In this project based on this calculator.
+In this project based on that calculatosr.